expo/expo/docs/versions/unversioned/expokit/expokit.md

 ## Before you read this guide

-There are two ways to get an ExpoKit project:
+To create an ExpoKit project:

-- Create a pure-JS project in XDE, then use [exp detach](detach.html) to add ExpoKit.
+1. Create a pure-JS project with Expo CLI (also projects that were created with exp, XDE or create-react-native-app will work)
-- Create an app with [create-react-native-app](https://github.com/react-community/create-react-native-app), then choose "eject with ExpoKit".
+2. Then use [`expo eject`](eject.html) to add ExpoKit (choose the "ExpoKit" option).

-Make sure you follow one of the above paths before continuing in this guide.
+Make sure to perform these steps before continuing in this guide.
 The remainder of the guide will assume you have created an ExpoKit project.

 ## Setting up your project